Travel.State.Gov > International Travel > Learn About Your Destination > Tanzania International Travel Information

 Volunteer activity – even if the traveler is paying for the opportunity – is prohibited on a tourist visa.
 If you plan to engage in business or commercial transactions in Tanzania, please consult with the Embassy of Tanzania in Washington, D.C. before applying for a visa.

-For information on obtaining a residence permit, please contact the Tanzanian Immigration Department's Ministry for Home Affairs website or by telephone.
+For information on obtaining a residence permit, please see the Tanzanian Immigration Department's Ministry for Home Affairs website or contact them by phone:

 Dar es Salaam: +255 (0) 22 2850575/6